firxworx/ts-rest-workspace/packages/contracts/README.md

-# common-contracts
+# @workspace/contracts

-This library was generated with [Nx](https://nx.dev).
+ts-rest contracts for the API.

 ## Building

+There is no build any more...
+Nx was trashed.

-Run `nx build common-contracts` to build the library.
+Run `pnpm --filter @workspace/contracts build` to build the library.

 The following properties were removed from the nx boilerplate `package.json` while the 'esm' format was added (in addition to 'cjs') to the esbuild configuration in `project.json`.
 Nx + esbuild should generate the appropriate values at build time.